Site Information

 We focus on free UK salary and money tools, supported by plain-English guides.
 That includes take-home pay estimates, hourly and daily rate conversions, salary comparisons, mortgage estimates, debt planning tools, and supporting explanations around tax and National Insurance.

-The calculators are designed to give fast estimates using the tax rules and thresholds built into the site for the selected tax year.
-They are intended to help with planning and comparison, not to replace a payslip, an accountant, or regulated financial advice.
+Calculations run entirely in your browser using the rules built into the site for the selected tax year.
+They cover standard employee tax positions: PAYE Income Tax, Class 1 National Insurance, student loan repayments (Plans 1, 2, 4 and Postgraduate), and pension auto-enrolment estimates.
+They are intended for planning and comparison, not to replace a payslip, an accountant, or regulated financial advice.

 What we do not claim